Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-1-talos-on-hetzner/index.md

 * **[Part VII: Private Registry with Harbor](@/posts/bare-metal-kubernetes-part-7-private-registry-with-harbor/index.md)** Persistent storage allows us to store and cache the images we use, so let's!

-* **Part VIII: Self-hosted Authentication with Kanidm** Using the root/admin credentials everywhere is easy, but not exactly secure.
-Using an OIDC-capable identity management solution we can hopefully switch most of our services to SSO.

-* **Part IX: Monitoring with Prometheus and Grafana** We have a lot of workers and workloads, but very little insight into how they're performing.
-Let's fix that.

-* **Part X: Log collection** Metrics are great for seeing *if* something is wrong, but logs helps to explain *why*.

 Complete source code for the live cluster is available [@github/MathiasPius/kronform](https://github.com/MathiasPius/kronform)

 # Choosing a Kubernetes Distribution